Michelle Thomsen: Education and career

+In the publishing domain, she has been an Associate Editor of Geophysical Research Letters and a member of the editorial board of Space Science Reviews.

 Research

 The figure shows the systems making up Pioneer 10 which Thomsen used in her graduate research to study the radiation belts of Jupiter.

 Thomsen's early research was on the magnetospheres of Jupiter and Saturn.
 Her research on Earth's bow shock used the ISEE-1 and ISEE-2 satellites to track the behavior of high energy particles from the magnetosphere.
 She has also studied the cavities upstream of Earth's bow shock, the comet 21P/Giacobini–Zinner, and the physics of collisionless shocks.
 As a co-investigator of the co-investigator of Cassini Plasma Spectrometer (CAPS) program, she used the Cassini–Huygens mission to research Saturn and its moons.